sinsys/dsa-searching/README.md

 ### 3. Find a book

+  > `./drills/find-book.js`

 Imagine you are looking for a book in a library with a Dewey Decimal index.
 How would you go about it?
 Can you express this process as a search algorithm?
 Implement your algorithm to find a book whose Dewey and book title is provided.

+  > Note: No data structure was provided, so I implemented the easiest data structure to search through.

 ### 4. Searching in a BST